almarengo/gpt2-text-classification/README.md

 ## Conclusions

-We tried fine-tuning a pre-trained model (GPT2) and comparing the accurancy with our previous logistic and random forest models.
+We tried to fine-tune GPT2 and compare its accurancy with our previous logistic and random forest models.
 Overall the model doesn't seem to outperform them.
-It's worth noticeing that the model is overfitting so it would be nice to re-train it, playing with learning rate, weight decay and dropout rate.
+It's worth noticing that the model is overfitting so it would be nice to re-train it, playing with learning rate, weight decay and dropout rate.